Taking place on March 7 and 8, 2019, the symposium explores diverse perspectives on the interrelationships between Indigenous humanities and the land.

 Friday, March 8, 2019

-Light breakfast snacks and coffee, mix and mingle for participants
+Welcome desk, coffee, mix and mingle for symposium participants

 Panel 1: Art Embodying Culture